dgostin/restaurant/README.md

 # The Savory Spoon

-The Savory Spoon is a static website built with Vite and React.
+The Savory Spoon is a static restaurant website built with Vite and React.

 ## Installation